hormesiel/static-auth/README.md

 # static-auth

-The most simple way to add Basic Authentication to a static site, using a simple `Node.js` script.
+The most simple way to add Basic Authentication to a static website hosted on Vercel.

-I originally created this to add an authentication layer to my projects hosted on [Vercel](https://vercel.com/home), but it can be used with Node's built-in [`http`](https://nodejs.org/api/http.html) module too and should work with Express.
+I originally created this to add an authentication layer to my projects hosted on [Vercel](https://vercel.com), but it can be used with Node's built-in [`http`](https://nodejs.org/api/http.html) module too and should work with Express.

 ## Getting started

 1. Install the package :

 ```bash
 $ npm i static-auth -s